 Browsing freestanding baths for your bathroom revamp?
-We get you, picking the perfect freestanding – or roll top – bath is important because it needs to look stunning as it will be the main feature of your room.
-So to get you inspired we have pulled together some lovely freestanding baths, from traditional roll tops to chic modern shapes, we have covered all styles.
+We have you covered, as picking the perfect freestanding traditional bath – or roll top – bath is important in both modern and traditional bathrooms.
+Not only does it need to look stunning as it will be the main feature of your room, but it must be functional too.
+So to get you inspired we have pulled together some lovely freestanding baths and ideas on how to style them into your home decor.
+From traditional roll tops to chic modern shapes, we have covered all styles.

 1. Choose an elegant cast iron freestanding bath

 With a striking polished finish, a double-ended, cast iron bath makes an elegant addition to a modern bathroom.
-We love the roll top design of this Tamar bath from Drummonds – a comfortable spot for unwinding after a long day.
+We love the roll top design of this Tamar (opens in new tab) bath from Drummonds – it looks like one of the best freestanding baths to help you unwind after a long day.

 2. Position a freestanding bath to create an illusion of space